jmharish/Resume-Screening-Application/README.md

 *activate the virtual environment in the directory where Project folder is placed ** create an empty folder named "Files" in Project folder

+## pickled folder:
+stores all the pickle files mentioned above